-Point 1 of Article X.X.11. (mollusc disease-specific chapters), Article X.X.12. (amphibian, crustacean and fish disease-specific chapters) and Article 10.4.16. lists aquatic animal products for retail trade for human consumption.
-The criteria for inclusion of aquatic animal products in point 1 of Article X.X.11. (mollusc disease-specific chapters), Article X.X.12. (amphibian, crustacean and fish disease-specific chapters) and Article 10.4.16. include consideration of the form and presentation of the product, the expected volume of aquatic animal waste generated by the consumer and the likely presence of viable pathogenic agent in the aquatic animal waste.
+Point 1 of Article X.X.11. (mollusc disease-specific chapters), Article X.X.12. (amphibian, crustacean and fish disease-specific chapters) and Article 1.4.16. lists aquatic animal products for retail trade for human consumption.
+The criteria for inclusion of aquatic animal products in point 1 of Article X.X.11. (mollusc disease-specific chapters), Article X.X.12. (amphibian, crustacean and fish disease-specific chapters) and Article 1.4.16. include consideration of the form and presentation of the product, the expected volume of waste tissues generated by the consumer and the likely presence of viable pathogenic agent in the waste.